 « The main task of the division is to protect the senior military leaders and advisers moving in the country, » says Brigadier General Rami Saari of the Finnish Defence Forces.
 In practice, protection means, for example, arranging convoys and preventing threats in areas where advisors move.
 In 2015, the Afghanistan crisis management operation became a support operation where Finnish troops trained the country’s security authorities.

 At the turn of February-March, 20 new Finnish peacekeepers started in Afghanistan’s peacekeeping troops.
 In total, 60 Finns now serve in the country.
 The majority of the new peacekeepers are reservists, while a few are permanent personnel of the Defence Forces.
 Parliament decided to increase the number of peacekeepers in Afghanistan last June.

-An editorial in Ilta-Sanomat addressed the current foreign policy issues involving Russia and stated that Russia lives in its own reality, despite the economic sanctions.
+Summary: An editorial in Ilta-Sanomat addressed the current foreign policy issues involving Russia and stated that Russia lives in its own reality, despite the economic sanctions.
 Russian Ambassador Pavel Kuznetsov spoke at the Paasikivi Society in Finland on December 11 and maintained that Russia had no involvement in the GPS jamming at the NATO exercise in Lapland.

 Kuznetsov accused the European Union, NATO and the US together and separately.
 According to him, the West is guilty of scrapping international agreements, the escalation of the situation in Ukraine and NATO’s enlargement projects at the Russian border.
 Kuznetsov accused Ukraine of « provocation » at the Kerch Strait.